Week 1 Start 'Em, Sit 'Em: Projecting Top 10 Studs at Each Position for Openers

 10. New York Giants (at DAL)

 There's no sense sweating over which kicker and defense to start in your fantasy lineup.
-Defense, especially, is all about finding the most appealing matchup on a week-to-week basis.
+Defense especially is about finding the most appealing matchup on a week-to-week basis.

 The Houston Texans boast one of the top defenses in the NFL, featuring a front seven that includes a healthy J.J.
 Watt, Jadeveon Clowney and Whitney Mercilus, and they are facing Jacksonville Jaguars quarterback Blake Bortles.